wp-plugins/simple-membership/readme.txt

 https://simple-membership-plugin.com/

 == Changelog ==

+= 1.5 =
+- Fixed a bug with sending member email when added via admin dashboard.
+- Fixed a bug with general settings values resetting.
+- Added a few action hooks to the plugin.

 = 1.4 =
 - Refactored some code to enhance the architecture.
 This will help us add some good features in the future.